dentra/esphome-components/components/miot_cgpr1/README.md

   - platform: miot_cgpr1
     # String (Required), device MAC-address.
     mac_address: "device-mac-address"
     # String, (Optional), device bind key.
-Will use "xiaomi_account" from "miot" if absent to automaticaly get the bindkey.
+Will use "xiaomi_account" from "miot" if absent to automatically get the bindkey.
     bindkey: "device-bind-key"
     # String, (Optional), the name of binary sensor.
     name: "$name Motion"